cablehead/stacks/README.md

 ### Next release

 - Esc should unfocus before leaving the current stack
-- Clicking trigger in the Actions Modal doesn't trigger the action
+- Resurrect meta panel
+- Show word count and token count

 ### Stretch

+- Investigate macOS clipboard schema when copying files and images in different locations

 - Ability to order a Stack

 - Rework data store to allow for different Stacks to have the same name
     - Want to be able to rename Stacks
     - Bonus: use a backwards compatible serialization format
+    - Revert to saving the raw clipboard data, which is mapped to the current form
 - Add a fork action for stacks

 ### Also